-During the race, something incredibly bizarre happened... because it was scorching hot on that day (roughly 49 degrees Celsius) the tar began to melt and hit into the drivers and mechanics' (who were sitting in the passenger seat) faces - and somehow got behind the goggles, and made their eyes incredibly swollen.
+During the race, something incredibly bizarre happened... because it was scorching hot on that day (roughly 49 degrees Celsius), and the surface of the track was little more than compacted dust and sharp stones, the tar began to melt and hit into the drivers and mechanics' (who were sitting in the passenger seat) faces - and somehow got behind the goggles, and made their eyes incredibly swollen.

 After 5 hours of running, the cars were parked in Parc Ferme ("Closed Park" in English) - which was floodlit and guarded so that neither the drivers nor mechanics could tinker away on their car...being floodlit meant that anyone who was caught doing so would be under the spotlight.

 Interestingly, the time the driver set on the first day, would determine what time they'd start the second day - Ferenc Szisz finished the first day in 5 hours 45 minutes, which meant he'd start the day at 5.45am - and the slower you went, the later you'd start - So, this means, even though you were quicker, you would've had less sleep and therefore probably less concentration...yet if you were at the back and completed it at 10 am, and you only saw a couple of cars left in Parc Ferme, this wouldn't make you feel too confident....However, if you finished with a broken car, then you'd have to repair the car and the pressure would be on to get it fixed.